-Thomas (“Toby”) D. Thacher II is chief executive officer of Thacher Associates, LLC, K2 Intelligence’s Construction and Real Estate practice.
-Toby works with clients in the public, private, and nonprofit sectors that are responsible for large construction projects—ranging from public infrastructure projects to large corporate capital construction programs—to manage the reputational, financial, and operational risks inherent in such projects.
-He develops client-tailored solutions that put in place corruption, integrity, and regulatory controls designed to ensure projects are not derailed by corruption, fraud, or waste.
+Thomas (“Toby”) D. Thacher II was chief executive officer of Thacher Associates, LLC, K2 Intelligence’s Construction and Real Estate practice.
+Toby worked with clients in the public, private, and nonprofit sectors responsible for large construction projects—ranging from public infrastructure projects to large corporate capital construction programs—to manage the reputational, financial, and operational risks inherent in such projects.
+He developed client-tailored solutions that put in place corruption, integrity, and regulatory controls designed to ensure projects are not derailed by corruption, fraud, or waste.

 Prior to founding Thacher Associates, Toby served as Vice President and Inspector General of the New York City School Construction Authority (SCA).
 The fraud prevention, detection, and remediation programs Toby designed for the SCA were recognized as industry-transforming by the New York Times, CBS’s 60 Minutes, and Harvard University’s Kennedy School.

-A leading expert in the design of integrity-risk and corruption control programs and in managing the investigation of fraud, bribery, and corruption, Toby has lectured and written extensively on those subjects.
+Toby was a leading expert in the design of integrity-risk and corruption control programs and in managing the investigation of fraud, bribery, and corruption.

 We will miss him.